 I am transparent.

-“People always do something to me.
-Or they don’t do anything – which is even worse.”
+‘People are always doing something to me.
+Or they don’t do anything at all, which is even worse.’

-“Let me tell you something,” he says in a soft voice, taking my hand into his.
+‘I want to tell you something,’ he says in a soft voice, taking my hand in his.

 This is what I came for.

-“Mel, you’re bouncing between extremes as we speak.
-I know you like to feel alive, but anybody can live a bad life.
-It’s not even life, it’s survival through shocks.
+‘Mel, you’re bouncing between extremes as we speak.
+I know you like to feel alive, but anyone can have a bad life.
+It’s not even… life, it’s just surviving through shocks.
 Wild, yes, but still survival.
-You think that anger is the strongest drug to keep you on the go.
+You think anger is the most powerful drug that keeps you going.
 It gives you drive and energy in exchange for peace and quiet.
-It gets you out of every day’s misery to make you a heroine in your own world, where you fight windmills and guys you meet at the bar who offer you starts to great love stories.
-I look at you and see the most beautiful present somebody could get, but you’re already wrapped, ready for delivery.
+It takes you out of your everyday misery and makes you a heroine in your own world, where you fight windmills and guys you meet at the bar who offer you the beginning of a great love story.
+I look at you and see the most beautiful gift you can give someone, but you’re already wrapped, ready to deliver.
 You become extravagant, ostentatious, unwanted.
-You make me question your value.
+You make me doubt your worth.
 I see you.
-You’d do anything to get rid of yourself.”
+You’ll do anything to get rid of yourself.’

 I hold my breath.

-His words are clever and cut me open.
+His words are wise and cut me open.

-Perhaps the reason why this Mel always comes back to him.
+Maybe the reason this Mel keeps coming back to him.

-“Your anger is starting to work against you.
-You’re turning cynical, beautiful.
-Immune to life.
-And you wanted it so badly.”
+‘Your anger is starting to work against you.
+You’re becoming cynical, beautiful.
+Insensitive to life.
+And you wanted it so much.’

-I keep looking at the ground, thinking of how I do indeed feel happily ever trapped in the illusion of freedom and boundless energy—the two things that were supposed to be the fuel to my fire.
-The two things I was too afraid to use, so that I don’t waste them too early and lose them forever.
-The two things that I’ve kept marinated in fear for too long now.
-But he quickly lifts my chin up.
+I look down at the floor and think about how I do indeed feel happily ever trapped in the illusion of freedom and boundless energy—the two things that were supposed to be the fuel for my fire.
+The two things I’ve been too afraid to use so that I don’t waste them too soon and lose them forever.
+The two things I’ve been soaking in fear for far too long.
+But he quickly lifts my chin back up.

-“I think you’re mind-numbingly bored lately, up there in your little waiting space, so you’re taking all the piles of magazines and wrong people and strong cigarettes and distractions you can find.
-But you’ve kind of exhausted all options, haven’t you?”
+‘I think you’re mind-numbingly bored lately, up there in your little waiting room, so you’re taking all the stacks of magazines and wrong people and strong cigarettes and distractions you can find.
+But you’ve kind of exhausted all your options, haven’t you?’

 I put my arms around his neck and mumble something, but he doesn’t listen.
 I don’t blame him.

-“Mel, if the wreck of the day always turns into invaluable memories, how do you expect to keep an open heart?”
+‘Mel, if the wreck of the day always turns into priceless memories, how are you going to keep an open heart?’

-“Sad people are like blood clots, waiting there to kill you,” he says and runs his fingers through my hair.
+‘Sad people are like blood clots waiting to kill you,’ he says, running his fingers through my hair.

 I love you the most, I don’t say.

-“You don’t need somebody to lick your wounds if you learn a few things.”
+‘You don’t need anyone to lick your wounds if you learn a few things.’

-I take my empty cup and go sit by the window, but realise too late that it’s been emptied out.
+I take my empty cup and sit by the window, but realise too late that it’s already been emptied.
 He grabs a chair and comes next to me.

-“There always needs to be enough room in your heart to let the light in, to let new people in, to let better people in.
+‘There must always be enough room in your heart to let the light in, to let new people in, to let better people in.
 To let yourself in.
 Never fill yourself up to the top with feelings.

 Don’t compare.
-Something that you’ve filled up with feelings will always incline the balance in its favour.
-So let the new show you a few tricks before you reject it.
+Something you fill up with feelings will always shift the balance in its favour.
+So let the new thing show you a few tricks before you reject it.

 Put your heart into it, but don’t forget to take it back at the end of the day.
 Your life is the most precious thing you’ll ever have.
-Don’t give it away to anybody.
-Nobody needs it.
+Don’t give it away to others.
+No one needs it.

-In the end, stop wishing for whatever it is that you once had.
-Be enthusiastic about how fast life goes, dig into experiences, into emotions, into dynamics, but never forget there’s a fine line between curiosity and superficiality.
-Never cross it, or you might not find the way back.
+Finally, stop wishing for what you once had.
+Be excited about how fast life goes by, engage in experiences, in feelings, in dynamics, but never forget that there’s a fine line between curiosity and superficiality.
+Never cross it, or you may not find your way back.

 Learn to live a beautiful life.
 Laugh at it and laugh with it, and anything you want—make it yours.
-Love more than you crave love, and know that if life takes and doesn’t give back it’s because you have the potential to be self-sufficient in that moment.
+Love more than you crave love, and know that when life takes and doesn’t give back, it’s because you’ve the potential to take care of yourself in that moment.

-Don’t glue all those long-lost, rained over, half-broken pieces back together.
+Don’t glue all the long-lost, rained-over, half-broken pieces back together.
 You’re better off without them.
-Don’t dress-up.
-You work best as an empty canvas, a wide, airy, white room, a clean face—and a tan.
+Don’t dress up.
+You work best as a blank canvas, a wide, airy, white space, a clean face—and a tan.
 Take only what is necessary, Mel.
-Take only what you love.”
+Take only what you love.’

-“Well, it’s two in the morning and you’re having a dumb conversation with me.
-I could point at one thing and not be wrong.”
+‘Well, it’s two in the morning and you are having a stupid conversation with me.
+I could point to one thing and not be wrong.’

-I can feel his heart pounding hard, so I lean back and let him hold me tighter.
-He is slowly moving his fingers up and down my shoulders.
+I can feel his heart pounding hard, so I lean back and allow him to hold me tighter.
+Slowly, he runs his fingers up and down my shoulders.
 I love his touch.
 It’s always so gentle, so full of life.
-It fuels me up better than all the love the Universe is supposed to send back to me for being such a good girl, and better than bitterness for sure.
+It fuels me up better than all the love the Universe is supposed to send back to me, and better than bitterness for sure.

-I mutter something about how sorry I am for driving him crazy.
-He says he’ll give me all of this in writing and let me have a read, then ask me questions.
+I mumble something about how sorry I am for driving him crazy.
+He says he’ll give it all to me in writing and let me read it and then ask me questions.
 I want to know what kind of questions.
-He says the first question will be why am I still feeling sorry for myself and the things I do and say, then kisses my head.
+He says the first question will be why I still feel sorry for myself and the things I do and say, and then kisses my head.